 Our group was led inside Epirus Tavern to share a stew, made with vegetables similar to ratatouille, and fried anchovies, which most of our group politely declined.
 The vegetables in the stew were extremely tasty, smothered in an olive oil sauce, that was quickly sopped up by the doughy bread they provided us.
 The meal with complimented with local white wine.

 The last stops of the Athens Small Group Food Tour took us to the hipster or trendy part of town, located near the flea markets.
 I fell instantly in love!
 Adorable cafes lined the tree framed alleyways and curvy streets, and beautiful restaurants beckoned for us to visit.
 We entered Psiri Grill House, a sleek and modernly decorated restaurant that was full of life, to sample both savory & sweet Greek cheese pies.
 What a fabulous creation!
-I preferred the savory over the sweet, but both were delectable.
+I preferred the savory to the sweet, but both were delectable.
 The last visit was to a friendly, traditional Greek restaurant down the street from Psiri, where we had souvlaki with tzatziki sauce, a meal in itself.

 Though this tour was comped for my friend and I, opinions and reviews are solely my own and unbiased.